build-your-own-internet/byoi/chapters/002-smol-internet/README.md

       - NET_ADMIN
 ```

+> **NOTE:**
-**NOTE** We add `boudi` to `doggonet` by the end of the chapter.
-To follow the *course of this chapter, you may wish to remove the `doggonet` network from `boudi`.
+> We add `boudi` to `doggonet` by the end of the chapter.
+To follow the course of this chapter, you may wish to remove the `doggonet` network from `boudi`.

 ### Can our networks communicate with each other?

 Now we have 2 separate networks.
 Fantastic!
-An internet is a group of hosts on different networks that can all communicate with each other.
-We have the hosts, we have the networks, but before we go about getting them to talk to each other, let's make sure they can't already communicate...
+An internet is a group of machines on different networks that can all communicate with each other.
+We have the machines, we have the networks, but before we go about getting them to talk to each other, let's make sure they can't already communicate...
 To do this, we're gonna reuse the same tricks we did in part 001.

 First, let's jump onto one of the containers on our `squasheeba` network: